Boulder City Municipal Airport

 Boulder City Municipal Airport (IATA: BLD, ICAO: KBVU, FAA LID: BVU, formerly61B) is a public use airport located one nautical mile (2 km) southwest of the central business district of Boulder City, in Clark County, Nevada, United States.
-In operation since 1990, it is owned by Boulder City Municipality.
+In operation since 1990, it is owned by the Boulder City Municipality.

-As per the Federal Aviation Administration, this airport had 300,553 passenger boardings (enplanements) in calendar year 2008, 194,838 in 2009, and 169,923 in 2010.
+According to the FAA, this airport had 300,553 passenger boardings (enplanements) in calendar year 2008, 194,838 in 2009, and 169,923 in 2010.
 The National Plan of Integrated Airport Systems for 2011–2015 categorized it as a primary commercial service airport.

 Although many U.S. airports use the same three-letter location identifier for the FAA and IATA, Boulder City Municipal Airport is assigned BVU by the FAA and BLD by the IATA (which assigned BVU to Beluga Airport in Beluga, Alaska).

 History

 Boulder City Municipal Airport opened on July 2, 1990.
 It replaced Boulder City Airport, which operated from 1933 into the 1980s.
 The prior airport was located north of the current airport, much closer to U.S. Route 93.

 On March 19, 2009, the Boulder City Aerocenter, a new 30000 sqft terminal, opened to service Papillon Grand Canyon Helicopters, Grand Canyon Airlines and Grand Canyon Scenic Airlines.